3 IRS Penalties That Could Cost You (Avoid Them With These Tips!)

 • Underpaying = penalty on top of interest for any missed quarters

-But the fix is simple: file on time, pay online by April 15 (or in installments), and make smart estimated tax payments.
+Good news is that they are east to avoid: file on time, pay online by April 15 (or in installments), and make smart estimated tax payments.

 Disclaimer: